-Evaluated Cost n = 5 n = 50 n = 500 CPU time for Update $5.5 \ \mu s$ $5.4 \ \mu s$ $6.0 \ \mu s$ CPU time for Sign 58.4 μs 567 μs $5.7\ ms$ CPU time for Combine $3.0 \ \mu s$ $24.3 \ \mu s$ $263 \ \mu s$ CPU time for Verify $0.13\ ms$ $2.13\ ms$ $78.3\ ms$ server simply forwards m summaries and HMACs to the client.
+Evaluated Cost n = 5 n = 50 n = 500 CPU time for Update $5.5 \ \mu s$ $5.4 \ \mu s$ $6.0 \ \mu s$ CPU time for Sign 58.4 μs 567 μs $5.7\ ms$ CPU time for Combine $3.0 \ \mu s$ $24.3 \ \mu s$ $263 \ \mu s$ CPU time for Verify $0.13\ ms$ $2.13\ ms$ $78.3\ ms$ machines.
+The Update and Sign costs are unaffected by m and, hence, are omitted.
+In PIRS, there is no Combine cost, since the server simply forwards m summaries and HMACs to the client.
 This considerably increases the total proof size to 3000 bytes.
 On the other hand, in DVS, the server combines the signatures of all the machines into a single one, always maintaining the communication cost of 10 bytes.
-This comes with a very small overhead for the server due to Combine (10.1 μ s).
+This comes with a very small overhead for the server due to Combine $(10.1 \ \mu s)$.
 The cost of Verify increases by the m extra hash computations in both DVS and PIRS.
 However, note that the overall cost is rather dominated by the operations imposed by the n vector elements and, therefore, the overhead is very similar to the case of a single machine in both DVS and PIRS.

 Evaluation of DMP.
 We consider the costs for matrix multiplication between two $n \times n$ matrices.
 Here, we generate synthetic data by randomly filling entries-note that the data itself does not affect the performance of the DMP construction, as the steps taken are largely data independent.
 Table 5 shows the time costs of each of the operations as n varies.
 The Update step is similar in all cases (~ 6 μs), as it does not depend on n.
 The Sign operation scales linearly with n (proportionally to the square root of the input size), exactly as predicted by our analysis.
-Even for large matrices with hundred thousands of entries, this cost is in the order of a few milliseconds; extrapolating to billion entry matrices, the cost will remain below a second.
+Even for large matrices with hundred of thousands of entries, this cost is in the order of a few milliseconds; extrapolating to billion entry matrices, the cost will remain below a second.
 Combine scales similarly, proportional to the size of the summary.
 Only Verify is more expensive, due to the cost of reading the full $n \times n$ result, performing modular multiplications for each entry, and invoking O(n) HMAC calls.
-Yet this too is way below a second even for our largest example.
+Yet this too is far below a second even for our largest example.

 Evaluation of DDP.
 We give our results for DDP in Table 6.
 Here, we also generate synthetic vectors of differing sizes.
 Observe that there is a non-trivial setup cost for this protocol, which stems from determining a generator for \mathbb{G} and computing the exponentiated values in pub.
-However, most of the work is in finding a suitable generator, although this truly is a one-time operation.
+Most of the work is in finding a suitable generator, although this truly is a one-time operation.
 The cost varies little with the vector size n.
 As before, Update does not depend on n, and in this case neither does Sign.
 Therefore, the two overheads are relatively unaffected by n.
 Our cost for Combine grows linearly with n, as predicted by our performance analysis, and remains below one second even in our worst-case experiment (n = 10000).
 The cost for Verify is quite low, since it requires only a constant amount of light work for checking the proof.